egavazzi/TEC_viz.jl/README.md

     julia> include("tec_map_3D.jl") # will start the 3D visualization
     ```

-If you have questions/need help, do not hesitate to contact me at  [etienne.gavazzi@uit.no](mailto:etienne.gavazzi@uit.no).
+If you have questions/need help, do not hesitate to open an issue or to contact me at [etienne.gavazzi@uit.no](mailto:etienne.gavazzi@uit.no).